sparkfun/SparkFun_GNSSDO/docs/introduction.md

 		CAB-22038</a>

 		!!! tip
-			Use this extension cable for the WiFi/BLE antenna.
-This cable will not work with the GNSS antenna due to the polarity of the connectors.
+			Use this extension cable for the ESP32 WiFi/BLE antenna.
+This cable will not work with the GNSS antenna due to the polarity of the connectors. **WiFi/BLE is not supported by the current firmware.**

 	</div>